KiUngSong/Vision/ViT/README.md

 Trained with AutoAugment & CutMix & MixUp

-Without pretraining, it was inferior to EfficientNet w.r.t both accuracy & training time
+Without pretraining, ViT did not perform as well as EfficientNet in both accuracy & training time w.r.t. small dataset like CIFAR10, probably due to lack of inductive bias.